startnine/start9/CONTRIBUTING.md

+*these guidelines are currently being written.*
-# Contributing Guidelines
+# Start9 Contributing Guidelines *WIP*
 Thanks for taking the time to contribute to Start9!
 To make sure that your efforts are used effectively, please take the time to read over these guidelines.
-*these guidelines are currently being written.*

 ## Submiting an issue
 We use GitHub issue tracking to manage problems and suggestions with Start9.
 If you've found a bug with Start9, this is where you should go.
 Creating a GitHub account is free and takes minutes.

 ### Security Issue
 Please contact rob55rod/Splitwirez as soon as possible with information on how to reproduce the problem.

 ### Non-security related isuse
 1. Please check if the issue has been already posted on the issues page